DavidAJohnston/DecentralizedApplications/README.md

 One mechanism by which type II DAs can leverage the block chain of type I DAs is for type II DAs to embed additional data to the transactions taking place in the type I DA.
 The Master Protocol, for instance, embeds additional data on the transactions of the Bitcoin network.
 Although currently (February 2014) additional data are embedded in an ad hoc way into the Bitcoin block chain, the release of the 0.9 version of the Bitcoin reference client will provide a standard method for that embedding.
 By using the methodology of "provably prune-able outputs," type II decentralized applications that are based on Bitcoin will be able to embed data in a systematic way and Bitcoin miners will have the option to prune those data.

-Given this development, several type III DAs are set to be developed.
+Given this development, several type III DApps are in various stages of developed and launch.
 They include:

+- MaidSafe provides a "proof of resource" mechanism & decentralized data structure for storing files privately or publicly in the cloud,
-- cloudcoin, that provides Dropbox-like cloud storage of files,
+- StorJ provides a front end Dropbox-like cloud storage of files utalizing MaidSafe and other systems in the backend,
-- computecoin, that provides Amazon-Web-Services-like computing resources,
+- Ethereum provides concensus based scripting and computing resources,
-- meshcon, that provides mesh network-based Internet service,
+- OpenGarden provides mesh network-based Internet service,
-- healthcoin, that provides insurance services and loss reimbursements,
-- arbitrationcoin, that provides trust-less arbitration,
-- AIcoin, that provides intelligent and automatic task execution.
+- Scalion provides a incentivized version of the Tor Network with nodes serving as relays and exits,
+- Shared Miles provides a proof of transportation mechanism that allows for an open source transportation standard,
+- BlockAuth provides a multi signature OAuth type system for sharing private data with third parties,
+- API Protocol provides an open source standard for hosting, normalizing, and sharing API data.

 Conclusion
 ----------

-DAs have the potential to become self-sustaining because they empower their stakeholders to invest in the development of the DA.
+DApps have the potential to become self-sustaining because they empower their stakeholders to invest in the development of the DA.
 Because of that, it is conceivable that DAs for payments, social networking, and cloud computing may one day surpass the valuation of multinational corporations like Western Union, Visa, Facebook, Google, and Amazon that are are currently active in the space.

 * * * * *

 Appendix 1
 --------
-Decentralized Application (DApp) Economic Model
+Decentralized Application (DApp) Best Practices and Economic Model
 ========================================

 ### What qualifies a project as a Decentralized Application?